 One of the significant advantages of being a landlord is being your boss, with opportunities to grow.
 Many property owners who start with one rental property buy and rent out more properties, ending up as full-time real estate investors.

 The independence of being your own boss and setting your own hours is a major draw for many people.
 Before you sell your residential property, consider being a landlord and the opportunities that may await you down that path.

 - Tenant Background Screening FAQ

 - Fair Housing Laws, Complaints, and Lawsuits

-When you decide to rent out property, you're essentially starting a small business; which means you assume certain liabilities along with the advantages of being a landlord.
-If faulty wiring causes a fire in one of your apartment units, you could be held financially liable for any damages.
-Make sure you understand your liabilities and responsibilities before getting into the business; contact a local landlord tenant law attorney for a free legal evaluation today.
+When you rent out a property, you're starting a small business.
+This means you will assume certain liabilities and the advantages of being a landlord.
+A real estate attorney can help you understand your liabilities and responsibilities before renting.
+Contact an experienced local real estate attorney for a legal evaluation today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help